milkcodelabs/Thmmy_new_style/README.md

 ## Features:
 - **Dark Mode:** optimized for late-night studying/browsing.
-- **App-Like Feel:** Collapses the cluttered header/sidebar into a clean control cluster.
+-  **Collapsable top and side panels** Collapses the cluttered header/sidebar into a clean control cluster.
+- **App-Like Feel:**  Removes obsolete menus and simplifies navigation
 - **Zero Risk:** Does not touch the database or forum logic.

 ## Installation for Admins